-Later this year Amanishakhete will present an inside look at LaTonya 2: Fathers maybe set for release this December.
-For a media kit, review a copy, arrange interviews or book signings, contact Sylvia McDaniel at firstname.lastname@example.org.
+Later this year Amanishakhete will present an inside look at LaTonya 2: Fathers Maybe now on sale.
+For a media kit, review a copy, arrange interviews or book signings, contact Sylvia at email@example.com.

 About the author: Amanishakhete “brings a new voice to the experience.”
-Inspired by her on own life and the many colorful characters she’s met, Amanishakhete has brought to fruition LaTonya, a long awaited dream.
+Inspired by her own own life and the many colorful characters she’s met, Amanishakhete has brought to fruition LaTonya, a long-awaited dream.
 Although a new author, Amanishakhete is no stranger to writing and authorship.
-She’s written and performed what she;s dubbed as word-soul using the alias Boss Amanishakhete.
+She’s written and performed as a word-soul using the alias Boss Amanishakhete.
 She underscores her lyrics with original music composed by Portland hip-hop artist and producer Anuff.

 # # #